jwhiteside11/uconn-sentiment-webster/backend/sentiment-model/README.md

-# CODE MERGE AND CLEANUP IN-PROGRESS
+## From past students' works

+This code was copied into this respository from [ckury's backend repo](https://github.com/ckury/uconn-sentiment-backend), leaving behind everything but the sentiment scoring functionality.
+As with all the services, it is exposed as a Flask server.

+&nbsp;

 # Sentiment Project Backend

-This repository holds all of the code needed by the virtual machine to:
+This repository holds all of the code needed by the virtual machine to provide a sentiment score for a block of text.
-1. Score conference calls
-2. Summarize data
-3. Upload data to cloud datastore.

-Please note that most of this code has been developed by others and only was cleaned up by me and consolidated into a single repository to improve the ease of cloning data into the virtual machine.

 # API reference
 This code is wrapped with a Flask server.
 Interact with this code base using HTTP calls to `localhost:5200`.